 Dr. Polley is a licensed and compassionate dentist in Las Vegas who can administer general anesthesia for your dental appointments.
 Please call our dentist’s office at (702) 873-0324 or email us to schedule an appointment with Dr. Polley and to find out if general anesthesia is right for you.

-When Is General Anesthesia Recommended
+When We Recommend General Anesthesia

 - Extreme dental anxiety

-- Highly invasive procedure with high level of discomfort
+- Highly invasive procedures with high discomfort

 - Developmental disabilities